MJORR/Bridge/README.md

 ```

 You'll need to be an administrator _and_ on that list.
 If the list is left
-empty the lock opens for all administrators rather than locking everyone out —
+empty the lock opens for all administrators rather than locking everyone out.
-a wrong list can't strand you.

 ### 4. Set the design up